What have your experiences during the pandemic with the local healthcare system been like?

 When we asked expats and global nomads in New Jersey about their experiences during the pandemic with the local healthcare system, they replied...

 "My experiences with the local healthcare system in New Jersey during the pandemic have been mostly positive.
 The healthcare providers have been very responsive and accommodating to my needs, and I have been able to access the care I need in a timely manner.
 The healthcare system has also been proactive in providing resources and information to help me stay informed and safe during the pandemic.
-I am grateful for the care and support I have received from the healthcare system during this difficult time," mentioned another expat when asked about moving to New Jersey.
+I am grateful for the care and support I have received from the healthcare system during this difficult time," said another expat in New Jersey.

 Other Questions: